 The revolution in the technology landscape has changed the way employees across every industry work.
 From conventional working methods to modern work techniques, technology has played a huge role in the transition.

-If we look a decade back from now, without technology, it wouldn’t have been possible to change the nature of work and the dynamics of the workforce.
+If we look back a decade from now, without technology, it wouldn’t have been possible to change the nature of work and the dynamics of the workforce.

 Various technologies such as Artificial Intelligence, Data Science, Robotics, Automation, Blockchain, Cloud have already become mainstream technologies.
 Due to these advanced technologies, tech workers are getting numerous opportunities to excel in their careers.

 Simultaneously, each one of them is concerned that their current skills will become outdated in a few years.
 And rightfully so, many of the job skills that they have acquired will not be relevant tomorrow.
 Organizations are trying to leverage the new technological advancement to stay ahead in the competition.
-Moreover, without the next-gen skills and skilled workforce, organizations will not be able to adapt the change and create new products or services.
+Moreover, without the next-gen skills and skilled workforce, organizations will not be able to adapt to the change and create new products or services.

 So, the question then arises, what to do when the skills of your employees become outmoded?